-If you’ve already tried out cat litter that isn’t dust free, you probably have discovered how messy things can get.
-Cats will dig around to cover up what they leave in their litter boxes, resulting in cat litter being thrown out of the box and pieces of litter getting stuck on your kitty’s paws.
+If you’ve already tried out cat litter that isn’t dust-free, you probably have discovered how messy things can get.
+Cats will dig around to cover up what they leave in their litter boxes, resulting in cat litter being thrown out of the litter box and pieces of litter getting stuck on your kitty’s paws.

 Purr-fect, let’s get started!